 The company recognizes that as servers grow, things can get unwieldy.
-At any given time, some of Discord’s most popular communities have hundreds of thousands of people online simultaneously.
+At any given time, some of Discord’s most popular communities simultaneously have hundreds of thousands of people online.

 A Discord server is kind of like a real-time subreddit, but instead of people dipping in and out of the conversation, a ton of people are chatting live, all at once.